-The Office of Student Affairs provides a wide range of ways for you to develop your leadership skills at Texas A&M International University (TAMIU).
+The Office of Student Student Orientation, Leadership, and Engagement (SOLE) provides a wide range of ways for you to develop your leadership skills at Texas A&M International University (TAMIU).
 Each program is aimed at enhancing your goal-setting, communication, and managerial skills.

-The areas and programs that are currently available are:
+The areas and programs that are currently available from SOLE are:

 CAB brings pride, tradition and quality experiences to the TAMIU campus by bringing entertainment for the entire campus community that informs and educates the entire campus community.
 Imperative 1: Students (Goals 1.1, 1.2, 1.3, 1.4 and 1.5).
 TAMIU Trailblazers (Personal Enrichment - Entering and Engagement Stage).

-OSA helps coordinate community and volunteer projects to assist the Laredo and South Texas region.
-The purpose is to promote service-learning as a fundamental component of helping the need.
+The Office of Student Conduct and Community Engagement helps coordinate community and volunteer projects to assist the Laredo and South Texas region.
+The purpose is to promote service as a fundamental component of helping the need.

 The Honor Council is made up of students, faculty and staff who hear appeals due to alleged academic violations pertaining the the Student Handbook.
 Members are directly responsible for deciding if a violation occurred and, if necessary, recommending sanctions to appropriate parties.